-- (1)Subject to any relevant provisions in employment and equalities legislation, the Council's policy is not to re-employ in any capacity any former Chief Executive, Director or Chief Officer who was in receipt of a severance or termination payment for any reason other than compulsory redundancy, for a period of three years from the date of termination of employment. - (2) Where a Chief Executive, Director or Chief Officer's employment has been terminated compulsorily on grounds of redundancy, they will not be reemployed in the same or a similar post for a period of three years following the date of termination of employment.
+(1) Subject to any relevant provisions in employment and equalities legislation, the Council's policy is not to re- employ in any capacity any former Chief Executive, Director or Chief Officer who was in receipt of a severance or termination payment for any reason other than compulsory redundancy, for a period of three years from the date of termination of employment.

+- (2) Where a Chief Executive, Director or Chief Officer's employment has been terminated compulsorily on grounds of redundancy, they will not be reemployed in the same or a similar post for a period of three years following the date of termination of employment.
 If they are re-employed in another post within four weeks after the effective date of redundancy, they will lose their right to a redundancy payment, including any enhancements under the provisions of the LGPS or the Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2006.
-Any re-employment will be subject to the Council following the strict application of the normal process of competitive selection for employment. - (3) Any former Chief Executive, Director or Chief Officer who is employed by the Council who has previously received a severance, termination or redundancy payment from this or any other Council or related body will not have previous service counted when determining any further entitlements to notice periods, sickness payments, annual leave or other benefits/entitlements based on continuous service.
+Any re-employment will be subject to the Council following the strict application of the normal process of competitive selection for employment.
+(In addition, new legislation is expected which will introduce an obligation for someone earning over £80,000pa to repay some or all of their severance payment if they return to work anywhere in the public sector within 12 months.
+Once the regulations are finalised a separate report will be made to Employment Committee giving full details.
+It is not yet clear when the new regulations will take effect but it is anticipated they will be in force during 2017-18.) - (3) Any former Chief Executive, Director or Chief Officer who is employed by the Council who has previously received a severance, termination or redundancy payment from this or any other Council or related body will not have previous service counted when determining any further entitlements to notice periods, sickness payments, annual leave or other benefits/entitlements based on continuous service.